jurra/rockin-webapp/Breakdown.md

+DEV NOTES

 TASKS:
 - List all the acceptance criteria for the project including the postgresql database backend
 - Change the project so that it works with postgresql
 - Install `django-crispy-forms` to apply bootstrap to the forms templates
 - Make unit tests that test the model and relationships
+- [ ] Setup properly gitpython which is not working at the moment.
+For now we do the submodules manually

 STORY: Introduce Well data
     TASKS: